rjshap/AutoSharesAPI/web-api/introduction.md

 * Paper trading/simulated trading mode
 * Customizable layouts
 * Automation
-* APIs, Single or Multiple Endpoints
+* Use Single or Multiple Endpoints
 * Custom Integrations and Development

 For an overview of AutoShares Comprehensive Brokerage and Technology Solutions: [**Go here**](https://autoshares.com/api)